This article tells you about Vick Strizheus and his past.

 Shortly after making 4-figure checks, he was making 5-figures.
 Then 6-figures and on to 7-figures.

-He's coached well over over 3 million students and helped thousands achieve extraordinary levels of success.
+He's coached well over 3 million students and helped thousands achieve extraordinary levels of success.

 While raising himself from failure to massive success he became a top producer and the #1 income earner in every company he's ever promoted as an Independent Affiliate Marketer.

-With his talents combined he's created some of the highest converting sales funnels and business training programs on the internet.
+With his talents combined, Vick Strizheus has created some of the highest converting sales funnels and business training programs on the internet.
 In part, due to his ability to generate online traffic.

-"The King of Online Traffic" is a nickname he picked up after coming out with some of his past traffic generation courses like "Internet Traffic Formula" (no longer available).
-This includes earning over 400,000+ unique visitors daily and generating as much as two million unique targeted visitors in only a weeks time.
+"The King of Online Traffic" is a nickname he picked up after coming out with some of his past traffic generation courses, like "Internet Traffic Formula" (no longer available).
+This includes him earning over 400,000+ unique visitors daily and generating as much as two million unique targeted visitors in only a weeks time.

 Since then, he's worked to turn affiliate marketing beginners into millionaires and even multi-millionaires from over 180 countries.